BETER-CO/yii2-beter-logging/doc/development-and-testing.md

 ### Recreation of containers

-If you want to update repository and recreate docker image, for example, if new version of `yii-test-app` was released, you can remove the whole `yii-test-app-src` folder and redo all the steps in the ["Launch it"](#launch-it) section.
+If you want to update repository and recreate docker image, for example, if new version of `test-app` was released, you can remove the whole `test-app-src` folder and redo all the steps in the ["Launch it"](#launch-it) section.

 ### Explanation

-1`composer`, `xdebug` and all needed extensions are installed during the Docker build phase.
+1. `composer`, `xdebug` and all needed extensions are installed during the Docker build phase.
 2. `composer` installs `yii` boilerplate project.
 3. Next step in the build pipeline copies custom files from the repo `yii2-beter-logging/deploy/data/php/root/var/www/html` to the image.
 4. Custom files contains php scripts and updated `composer.json`, so `composer update` will be executed.
-5. Custom `composer.json` specifies `"beter/yii2-beter-logging": "dev-main"` and symlinks `/yii2-beter-logging` folder
-   in the container with the `beter/yii2-beter-logging` package.
+5. Custom `composer.json` specifies `"beter/yii2-beter-logging": "dev-main"` and symlinks `/package-src` folder in the container with the `beter/yii2-beter-logging` package.
 This requires to mount volume later, but gives possibility to change source files right in the `src/` folder on the host machine and immediately see that changes inside running container.
-6. Folder `yii-test-app-src` is included to `.gitignore`, so it must not bother you.
+6. Folder `test-app-src` is included to `.gitignore`, so it must not bother you.

 > Note.
 Windows users must
 > [allow creation of symlinks](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links).